department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/after-board-appeal-decision.md

 ## Decision Review Options

-### Add new and relevant evidence
+### Supplemental Claim (add new and relevant evidence)

-If you have new and relevant evidence, you can file a Supplemental Claim to continue your review.
+If you have new and relevant evidence, you can file a Supplemental Claim (VA Form 20-0995) to continue your review.
 <br>
 [Learn more about Supplemental Claims](/decision-reviews/supplemental-claim/). <br>
 [Download VA Form 20-0995](#).